animatlabs/animatlabs.github.io/_posts/2026-02-09-workflowforge-coravel-scheduled-workflows.md

 }
 ```

-Dependencies are injected into operations via constructors -- clean, testable, no service locator.
+Dependencies are injected into operations via constructors (clean, testable, no service locator).

 ---